ajenhl/tacl/README.rst

 Using `Python 3`_ (minimum version 3.3), either run ``pip install tacl`` or download the code manually and run ``python setup.py install``.
-Requires `SQLite`_, the `biopython`_ suite of tools, the `lxml`_ XML library, and the `pandas`_ data analysis library.
-On all platforms the dependencies are installed automatically when tacl is installed with ``pip``.
+The dependencies are installed automatically when tacl is installed with ``pip``.
 Note however that on Windows (and perhaps Mac OS X) it is very likely that the dependencies that have non-Python components will not build due to a missing compiler.
 In such a case, follow the instructions at https://github.com/ajenhl/tacl/wiki/Installation